SimpliSafe vs. Ring Home Security Review

 SimpliSafe vs. Ring Overview

 Home security monitoring comes in two flavors: DIY or professional.
-With a DIY home security system, all the sensors and cameras in your home communicate with you, and you decide whether or not the situation merits calling the police.
+With a home security, all the sensors and cameras in your home communicate with you, and you decide whether or not the situation merits calling the police.
 With professional monitoring, a monitoring center fields incoming alerts and calls first responders on your behalf.
 If the alert is for breaking glass or a whiff of smoke, the timeliness of professional monitoring may avert crisis.
 That said, DIY is inarguably cheaper.
 Both SimpliSafe and Ring offer professional monitoring at highly competitive prices ($10-$15 per month versus an industry standard of around $40), and both give you the option to go DIY.
 Note that Ring’s DIY option, while incredibly cheap — $3 per month — isn’t free.
 You pay for data storage so you can review video footage.

 Smart home capabilities